All good things must come to an end, and July marked the end of nearly three months of non-stop travel (Read what I was up to in April, May and June).

 Most trips with my dad involve stopping at a cemetery.
 I tagged along while he visited West Cemetery in Amherst, and I was pleasantly surprised to discover poet Emily Dickinson’s gravestone.

-I’ll be spending most of August working in Boston, then the first few days of September I’ll be making my first trip to Lake Placid, New York, for a stay at to The Golden Arrow Resort.
+I’ll be spending most of August working in Boston, then the first few days of September I’ll be making my first trip to Lake Placid, New York, for a stay at Golden Arrow Lakeside Resort.
 It’s a dog-friendly resort (!), so I’ll be taking Lucy to celebrate her 12th birthday.
 With all of my travels, we haven’t been spending much quality time together, so I can’t wait!

 Banner image: It’s a tradition to fire up the hot air balloons on Saturday night each year at the Green River Festival.